Lucas10lee/Lucas10lee/README.md

-## I’m currently learning Data Cience 👋
+## Hi, I’m currently learning Data Cience and Python 👋

 <!--
 **Lucas10lee/Lucas10lee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.